PolusAI/image-tools/regression/basic-flatfield-estimation-tool/README.md

 # BaSiC Flatfield Correction (v2.1.4-dev1)

-This WIPP plugin will take a collection of images and use the BaSiC flatfield correction algorithm to generate a flatfield image, a darkfield image, and a photobleach offset.
+This WIPP plugin will take a collection of images and use the BaSiC flatfield correction algorithm to generate a flatfield image and optionally a darkfield image.
 BaSiC was originally described by Peng et al in [A BaSiC tool for background and shading correction of optical microscopy images](https://doi.org/10.1038/ncomms14836).

 This Python implementation was developed in part using a Matlab repository that